 The relationship between the district municipality, the local municipalities and sector departments in Mopani is improving.
-There are also inter-municipal structures (i.e. District Intergovernmental Forum, Speakers' Forum and District Managers' Forum) that discuss and resolve on issues cutting across all municipalities and sector departments.
+There are also inter-municipal structures (i.e. District Intergovernmental Forum, District IDP Engagement forum, Speakers' Forum and District Managers' Forum) that discuss and resolve on issues cutting across all municipalities and sector departments.